lcouper/RprogrammingCourse/Week2/README.md

 ## Section 1: Subsetting data ##

-Last week we discussed subsetting rows when you know the specific rows and columns you want to pull out (i.e., using either the square brackets [ , ] , or the $ for columns)
+Last week we discussed subsetting data when you know the specific rows and columns you want to pull out (i.e., using either the square brackets [ , ] , or the $ for columns)

 You can also subset your data *based on values in other columns*.
 Here, instead of indexing based on rows & columns, you can pass a logic statement (using ==, >, <=, etc)